Very Tough Love: Content of the show

 The coaches were calling the house, telling my dad to ‘talk to her.’
 And part of it was the drugs, part of it was I'd done it so long.
 And I wanted to be a teenager.
 I wanted to do stuff on weekends and I wanted not to have to practice at 5 in the morning and I didn't want to have to run 3 miles every other day.

 Her parents divorced, her mother moved away, and she lived with her father.
-One weekend when her dad was out of town, she forged two checks that totalled $100 from her father's account and used the money to buy drugs.
+One weekend when her dad was out of town, she forged two checks that totaled $100 from her father's account and used the money to buy drugs.

 Upon his return, her CPA father quickly found the discrepancy.
 Her actions scared him and he desperately wanted to help his daughter before she was beyond help.
 He began taking her for drug tests, and told her if she failed, he would go to the police with the forged checks.
 She passed several tests using diluted urine or getting a clean sample from someone else, but she finally tested positive.
 By now, she had stopped going to school, and her parents decided this might be their last opportunity to intervene.
 Forgery charges were filed, and Lindsey was arrested.

 Her parents told her that the charges would be dropped if she agreed to check into an out-of-town drug treatment program, away from her friends.
 But Lindsey didn't want to leave Brunswick and go somewhere chosen by her parents.
 The prosecutor suggested another option, drug court.

 The first drug court was started during 1989 in Miami-Dade County, Florida to deal with a crack cocaine epidemic.
 These non-violent offenders committed crimes to support their drug addiction.
 The new system required court-supervised drug treatment which was cheaper than incarceration and helped people end their addiction and become productive members of society.
 In 2005, there were 1,262 Drug courts in the United States, but the one in Brunswick was run by Judge Amanda Williams and many locals were afraid of her.